 Children's and Young Adult Magazines

-Current issues of many children's magazines, including the index to children's periodicals, Children's Magazine Guide (both print and electronic), are available in a shelving unit on the West side of the Youth Collection.
+Current issues of many children's magazines, are available in a shelving unit on the West side of the Youth Collection.
 The most current issues are displayed on the shelves.
 Back issues are also available and are stored within the same shelving unit.
 They can be accessed simply by lifting up the shelves.
 These resources may be checked out with special permission from the Youth Collection staff.

 The Youth Collection also includes small collections of books in Braille and children's books in other languages located on the west side of the Youth Collection near the Reference section.
 These resources are classified in the 800s range and are organized alphabetically by the language in which they are written.
 Braille books are arranged in shelflist order.
 Also in this section is the Watson Collection, a collection of books donated by the faculty and staff of the UNI College of Education in honor of Dr. Dwight C. Watson, Dean of the College of Education.
 These books celebrate diversity in all of its many forms.

 UNISTAR makes finding materials in the Youth Collection fast and efficient.
 Begin by going to the Rod Library Home Page and clicking the Books & More tab.
 Select the Advanced Search option located beneath the search bar.
 Limit your search to library materials in the Youth Collection by finding the field labeled Location and selecting UNI Youth from the drop menu beside it.
 From there you may perform an Author, Title, or Subject search.

 An Author search will supply complete lists of specific authors' and illustrators' works.
 Perform this search by selecting the Author option from the drop menu located beside one of the search bars near the top of the page.
 To search for specific authors or illustrators enter surnames first, followed by first and middle names.